ligato/docs/docs/plugins/db-plugins.md

 ![db][db-image]
 <p style="text-align: center; font-weight: bold">Broker and Watcher APIs Functions</p>

-The broker amd watcher APIs abstract common database operations implemented by different data stores such as etcd, Redis and Cassandra.
+The broker and watcher APIs abstract common database operations implemented by different data stores such as etcd, Redis and Cassandra.
 Still, there are major differences between KV-based and sql-based data stores.
-Therefore the broker and watcher Go interfaces are defined in each package separately.
-The method names for a given operation are the same, the method arguments are different.
+Therefore, each package separately defines the Go broker and watcher interfaces.
+They use the same method names, but with different method arguments.

 ---